My Top 4 Productivity Tips For A Software Developer

 Tip 1: Managing your time using the Pomodoro technique

 I’ve been practicing the Pomodoro technique for the past year or so and it definitely made me more productive.
 The way I’ve been using this technique has been by planning out my personal workloads for a day in Pomodoros.
 One Pomodoro corresponds to 25 minutes of work followed by 5 minutes of rest, and 15 minutes of rest every 4 consecutive Pomodoros.
 For example, my schedule for today consists of 2 Pomodoros for working on this blog, 2 Pomodoros for working on a backend for some students, 5 Pomodoros for working on a school project, 2 Pomodoros for studying for an upcoming exam, and 1 Pomodoro for reading.
 I tend to give myself a little flexibility with this as long as I still do the same number of Pomodoros I planned to do or more.
-I usually go for around 10+ Pomodoros on weekdays and around 5-10 Pomodoros a day on weekends depending on my workload that week.
+At the time of writing this, I usually go for around 10 (sometimes more) Pomodoros on weekdays and around 5-10 Pomodoros a day on weekends depending on my workload that week.
+Although it obviously depends on the amount of uncommitted time you have in a given day.
 Of course, I allow myself to have some rest days now and then since following that schedule every week can get exhausting.

 The benefits of this are twofold.
 With the Pomodoro timer, I’ve felt that it made it easier for me to get to work and not procrastinate.
 As soon as I press that button, my mind instantly goes into focus mode most of the time.
 As well, since all my work is timed I can more easily manage my time and understand where it goes each day.
 A nice tool I use to do this is called kanbanflow which should make it easy to do.